Commentary: End of year wrap-up

 After attending public school and coming to Fresno Christian as a freshman, I experienced a major culture shock.
 It was weird knowing the name of every person in my FC classes and seeing them almost every day.

-One of my favorite memories I will ever have from this school is when Greg Stobbe, yes, The Feather adviser Stobbe, was our freshman English teacher.
+One of my favorite memories I will ever have from this school is when The Feather adviser Stobbe, was our freshman English teacher.
 I remember immediately thinking to myself that this guy sounds crazy.
 You hear all these insane stories about him doing weird things in class.

-Now, Stobbe missed the first week of class that year while he was getting his daughter set up at college.
+Stobbe missed the first week of class that year while he was getting his daughter set up at college.
 When he finally arrived in week two of the school year, it got real.
 He came around every day to check our reading comprehension questions to make sure we did them.
 When we did not complete the questions, he took his pen and scribbled on our paper.
-I thought he was just trying to embarrass us.
-Then I found out that was his actual handwriting.
+I thought he was just trying to embarrass us but then I found out that was his actual handwriting.

 I will always remember the stupid stuff my class did as freshman that Stobbe would not put up with.
 He sent our now Editor in Chief, Phillip Christopher, to the office for constantly snapping his fingers one day.

 Freshman year was weird for me coming from a public school but was a good experience.
 For that, I have to give thanks to teachers that were fun and cared about our lives, such as Stobbe and my math teacher Dave Lee.